-To see if the Town will vote: to amend the Bylaws and Regulations of the Town of Stow to change the term "Board of Selectmen" to "Select Board", and to change references to Chairman to Chair, and the words "selectman, selectmen, selectwoman, or selectwomen" with the words "select board member(s)" or "member(s) of the select board" in each and every place they appear in the Town of Stow's General Bylaws and Regulations, Town Charter, Personnel Bylaws and Regulations.
+To see if the Town will vote: to amend the Bylaws and Regulations of the Town of Stow to change the term "Board of Selectmen" to "Select Board", and to change references to Chairman to Chair, and the words "selectman, selectmen, selectwoman, or selectwomen" with the words "select board member(s)" or "member(s) of the select board" in each and every place they appear in the Town of Stow's General Bylaws and Regulations, Personnel Bylaws and Regulations, and Zoning Bylaws and Regulations.

-For purposes of these bylaws and Regulations, and for all official business of the Town, the board previously referred to as the Board of Selectmen shall hereinafter be referred to as the Select Board, with individual members to be referred to as "select board member(s)" or "members of the select board(s)", and said Select Board shall have all the powers and duties of a board of selectmen as set forth in the General Laws or any special act applicable to the Town including but not limited to the power to prosecute, compromise or defend suits for or against the Town and employ counsel at any time if, in its judgment, the interest of the Town so require; or take any other action relative thereto.
+For purposes of these Bylaws and Regulations, and for all official business of the Town, the board previously referred to as the Board of Selectmen shall hereinafter be referred to as the Select Board, with individual members to be referred to as "select board member(s)" or "members of the select board(s)", and said Select Board shall have all the powers and duties of a Board of Selectmen as set forth in the General Laws or any special act applicable to the Town including but not limited to the power to prosecute, compromise or defend suits for or against the Town and employ counsel at any time if, in its judgment, the interest of the Town so require; or take any other action relative thereto.
+(Town Administrator)

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of the article will not increase expenditures - but there is a cost associated with time to change the pertinent documents.